samlarson/tcp-classifier/README.md

 #### OS X
-If the above command returns an error or a version less than 3.6.0, you can use [homebrew](https://brew.sh/) to install a more recent version (for directions on installing hombrew, see [here](https://docs.brew.sh/Installation)):
+If the above command returns an error or a version less than 3.6.0, you can use [homebrew](https://brew.sh/) to install a more recent version (for directions on installing homebrew, see [here](https://docs.brew.sh/Installation)):

     $ brew install python3
     $ brew install pip3